Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 So, the final outcome of the `matrix` property is the creation of multiple parallel jobs with exactly the same commands that are defined in the respective `commands` property.
-Each generated job is assigned with the environment variables from corresponding element of Cartesian product.
+Each generated job is assigned with the environment variables from the corresponding element of the Cartesian product.

-#### Example of matrix
+#### Example of the matrix property

 The following pipeline illustrates the use of the `matrix` property: